shyamgupta196/InstaGram-Project-Bot-creation/readme.md

-## to makesure any messagiing work in instagram doesnt take much of your time
+## to make sure any messagiing work in instagram doesnt take much of your time
 ## make a interactive bot for python

+### MAKE SURE TO CHECK THE COMMENTS IN THE CODE FILE TO KNOW HOW TO USE THE FILE

+##### NOTE-  run this file code in your python code editor with all the details filled

+#### THIS IS BUILT FROM SCRATCH BY ME

 #### very easy to use
 #### and user friendly